 - 1. Do not hesitate to ask your host family questions or to start conversations with them.
 Remember, your host family is there to help you.
 By starting conversations, you are initiating an immediate rapport.
 Communication is the key to a successful relationship with your host family. - 2.
 The first few weeks are very important in establishing a "base" with your host family.
 Therefore, try to avoid planning long trips the first few weekends.
 If you really want to travel right away, day trips are a lot of fun and still leave you free time with your family.
-The key here is to settle in before you start moving around. - 3.
+The key here is to settle in before you start moving around.
+Spanish families will greatly appreciate you spending time with them. - 3.
 Although you might feel awkward at first, it is very important to communicate openly with your host family.
 A problem that seems complicated for you to solve (the heat is not working in your bedroom) may be very easy for your host family to fix (the radiator works differently that what you are used to and your host family can show you how to use it).
-Your host family would surely prefer that you ask for their help rather than be unhappy in their home!

-- 4. We suggest keeping your schedule as flexible as possible in order to take advantage of family activities.
+Your host family would surely prefer that you ask for their help rather than be unhappy in their home! - 4.
+We suggest keeping your schedule as flexible as possible in order to take advantage of family activities.
 By joining your family when invited, you will get to know each other better while improving your language acquisition at the same time. - 5.
 Be yourself with your family, and be polite.
 Remember, although you are living with them and would like to be a part of the family, you are still a guest in their home.
 Do not assume immediately that you are afforded certain privileges just because you live with them.
-When you eat meals with your family, ask if you can help set the table, clean up, etc. Be sure to ask to watch TV and to use the family phone or kitchen appliances.
+When you take meals with your family, ask if you can help set the table, clean up, etc. This is very very important.
+Be sure to ask to watch TV and to use the family phone.
 If you do not want your host family to clean your room, tell them that you will clean it yourself and ask them for what you need (vacuum cleaner, dust cloths, etc.).
 Be sure to leave the bathroom clean after each use. - 6.
 Do your best not to betray your family's trust.
 Respect their rules, and always ask their permission before inviting anyone into their home.
-If you feel the rules of the host family are unreasonable, talk to your Resident Director. - 7.
+If you feel the rules of the host family are unreasonable, talk to the Resident Director. - 7.
 Be open-minded and flexible; there will be differences, so accept them.
-Adopt your family's patterns, such as being careful not to waste hot water and electricity.
+Adopt your family's patterns, such as keeping doors closed at all times and being careful not to waste hot water and electricity.